kg-construct/KROWN/README.md

 ## Execution framework

-KROWN provides also an execution framework to reproducible execute benchmark scenarios as a pipeline of Docker containers while measuring metrics e.g. execution time, CPU time, memory consumption, storage usage, etc.
+KROWN 👑 provides also an execution framework to reproducible execute benchmark scenarios as a pipeline of Docker containers while measuring metrics e.g. execution time, CPU time, memory consumption, storage usage, etc.

-KROWN's execution framework is available inside the [execution-framework](./execution-framework) folder and unittests to verify the execution of Docker-based pipelines and collection of metrics by KROWN's execution framework ([execution-framework/tests](./execution-framework/tests)].
+KROWN 👑's execution framework is available inside the [execution-framework](./execution-framework) folder and unittests to verify the execution of Docker-based pipelines and collection of metrics by KROWN's execution framework ([execution-framework/tests](./execution-framework/tests)].